 I don’t want to be labeled as unpatriotic, so this year has been confusing and difficult for me.
 How do I communicate my feelings about celebrating America in 2018 without it being skewed as anti-American?
 How do I express my disappointment without being called a “snowflake”?

-Over 2,000 migrant children have been separated from their parents, but I am supposed to fly the flag like nothing has changed?
-Potentially more than 4,000 Puerto Ricans, who are US citizens, have died because of the lack of response from FEMA and the Federal government to aid in the recover from Hurricane Maria, but I am supposed to enjoy the fireworks just the same as always?
+Over 2,000 migrant children have been separated from their parents, but I am supposed to fly the flag as if nothing has changed?
+Potentially more than 4,000 Puerto Ricans, who are US citizens, have died because of the lack of response from FEMA and the Federal government to aid in the recovery from Hurricane Maria, but I am supposed to enjoy the fireworks just the same as always?

 Many of these questions are hard to ask, but I refuse to subscribe to the ever popular movement that ignorance is bliss.
 These troubled times have made me question everything.
 I know that I love this country, but new headlines spark deeper thoughts regarding how this country came to be in the first place.
 It’s not pretty.
 It’s nothing to celebrate, and in many ways, it is downright cruel.
 I can’t do anything about that though, what’s done is done and this is what we have.
 Despite our origins, we’ve accomplished some truly amazing things.
 I do believe that.
 It’s impossible to find a nation without a dark side.
 The problem, however, is when you don’t learn from those mistakes.